apollographql/apollo-client/docs/source/api/link/introduction.md

  1. The first link might log the details of the operation for debugging purposes.
  2. The second link might add an HTTP header to the outgoing operation request for authentication purposes.
  3. The final (terminating) link sends the operation to its destination (usually a GraphQL server over HTTP).
+ 4. The server's response is passed back through each link in reverse order, enabling links to [modify the response](#handling-a-response) or take other actions before the data is cached.

 By default, Apollo Client uses Apollo Link's `HttpLink` to send GraphQL operations to a remote server over HTTP.
 Apollo Client takes care of creating this default link, and it covers many use cases without requiring additional customization.